trymeka/webarena_evals/README.md

 # WebArena Benchmark Evaluation Analysis for Meka v1

 This folder contains source data & analysis scripts for our WebArena evaluation methodology, specifically documenting the 161 tasks that were excluded from our final results and why.
+For a full read-up on our evaluation methodology and set-up, read [here](https://blog.withmeka.com/meka-achieves-state-of-the-art-performance-for-computer-use/).

 ## Overview

 Meka achieved a **72.7% success rate** on WebArena.
 This result was calculated from **651 possible tasks** after excluding **161 impossible tasks** from the original 812-task benchmark.

 This folder contains the full audit trail showing which tasks were excluded and the rationale behind each exclusion, ensuring complete reproducibility and transparency for the research community.
+To learn more about our open source agent framework that achieved these benchmarks, check out our repo [here](https://github.com/trymeka/agent).

 ## Key Statistics